European Health Insurance Cards: what’s changed now we’ve left the EU?

 The European Health Insurance Card (EHIC) has changed.
 It’s now called the UK Global Health insurance Card (GHIC).

 We look at what the new GHIC covers and what you should check when you buy travel insurance.

 Compare travel insurance

-The EHIC is a scheme that allows you to gain low-cost or free state healthcare in European Economic Area (EEA) countries.
-To benefit from the scheme, you must apply for a card well ahead of your trip.
+The EHIC or GHIC gives you access to low-cost or free state healthcare in the EU.
+To benefit from the scheme, you must apply for a card ahead of your trip.

-If you travel to one of these countries and don’t have an EHIC card but you do have travel insurance, it’s likely your travel insurance would be invalid.
-So it’s really important to make sure you have both sorted ahead of your trip.
+If you travel to an EU country and don’t have an EHIC or GHIC card but you do have travel insurance, your travel insurance may be invalid.

 What is travel insurance with healthcare?